World leaders in the field of shock & vibration with over 60 years of industry experience.

 Tuned mass dampers are typically installed in high-rise structures to control a structures response to wind inputs which may cause the building to sway.
 The amplitude and frequency of sway depends on height, slenderness and rigidity of the structure.
 In high-rise buildings, such sway may make people uncomfortable at low frequencies.

-Taylor Devices manufactures viscous damping devices (VDDs) to accompany tuned mass dampers in buildings such as 432 Park Avenue in New York City.
+Taylor Devices manufactures viscous damping devices (VDDs) to accompany tuned mass dampers in high-rise buildings.
 These dampers help the large TMD systems effectively remove the energy from the system as it moves with the structure.

 You can connect with us on the following social media channels as well for all the latest news and information from Taylor Devices